douglatornell/cookiecutter-djl-pypkg/{{cookiecutter.package_name}}/docs/pkg_development.rst

 The HTML rendering of the docs ends up in :file:`docs/_build/html/`.
 You can open the :file:`index.html` file in that directory tree in your browser to preview the results of the build.

-If you have write access to the `repository`_ on Bitbucket, whenever you push changes to Bitbucket the documentation is automatically re-built and rendered at https://{{ cookiecutter.package_name.lower() }}.readthedocs.io/en/latest/.
+If you have write access to the `repository`_ on GitHub, whenever you push changes to GitHub the documentation is automatically re-built and rendered at https://{{ cookiecutter.package_name.lower() }}.readthedocs.io/en/latest/.

 .. _{{ cookiecutter.package_name }}LinkCheckingTheDocumentation: